 Then pat the fillets dry and give them a light coating of seasoned flour.
 This will give them that crispy crust!

-Make the tomato olive sauce
+2. Make the sauce

 First, prep the olives, zest, garlic, and parsley.
 You’ll want that all chopped up before you begin.
 (A great time is while the cod is marinating.)